Internship in Germany Program

 How to Apply?

-If you thinking about participating in our Internship in Germany Program, please, write to us at Info@eceurope.org.
+If you are thinking about participating in our Internship in Germany Program, please write to us at Info@eceurope.org.
 We should respond to your initial inquiry within 1 – 3 business days.
-In the subject line of your email please write “Internship in Germany Program”.
+In the subject line of your email, please write “Internship in Germany Program”.

 In our response to you, we will send you the application form.
 You will need to fill this out and return it to us to begin the onboarding process.
 We are waiting for your email!